UpdraftFund/.github/profile/README.md

 ## Vision

 Public goods will be as easy to fund as for-profit ventures.
-DAOs, grant-makers and philanthropists will route all their ideas and proposals through Updraft to engage a larger community for support, feedback and solutions.
+DAOs, grant-makers and philanthropists will route their ideas and proposals through Updraft to engage a larger community for support, feedback and solutions.

 ## Why it works